stevencombs/retrocombs.github.io/_posts/plus4/2020-11-25-plus4-chapter6-beginning-basic 2.md

   - basic
 ---

-In this Commodore Plus/4 retroCombs episode and companion blog post, I cover Chapter 6, *Beginning Bplus4/images/screen-window.pngASIC Programming*, of the Commodore Plus/4 user's manual.
+In this Commodore Plus/4 retroCombs episode and companion blog post, I cover Chapter 6, *Beginning BASIC Programming*, of the Commodore Plus/4 user's manual.
 In this chapter, we begin where everyone should with their Commodore computer; learning the BASIC programming language.
 In previous chapters we have dabbled with BASIC; however, in this chapter, we dive in and learn the "basic" concepts you need to begin your BASIC programming journey.

 > **MEMBERSHIP:** I now offer retroCombs memberships from $1 (PET level membership) to $20 (MEGA65 level membership) that include levels in between for all budgets (VIC-20, C64, Plus/4, and C128).
 If you'd like to support my content and get access to my Discord server along with other cool freebies, check out each level at <https://www.buymeacoffee.com/retroCombs>.